JuanEliasJabib02/JuanEliasJabib02/README.md

 <h2>Tech stack.</h2>

-- i been used a lot of differents libraries, so i just gonna say the major tools for every case that actually use more..
+ I been used a lot of differents libraries, so i just gonna say the major tools for every case that actually use more..

  Language: Typescript
  <br/>